zhangguanghuib/NewCommerceSDK/Readme_Docs/CSU Installation PowerShell.md

 ```
 Save it as config.xml

-2. Prepare power-shell script like
+2. Prepare power-shell script like below and save it as deployCSU.ps1
 ```console
 # Load the XML configuration file
 [xml]$config = Get-Content -Path 'config.xml'